Picking the Winners

 If a producer or distributor would like their eligible film to be considered for an Oscar nomination, they must submit an Official Screen Credits form.
 This form lists the production credits for all related Oscar categories.
 The Academy collects these forms and lists the submitted films in the "Reminder List of Eligible Releases."
 In January, the Academy mails a nomination ballot and a copy of the "Reminder List" to each Academy member.

 For most of the award categories, only Academy members in that particular field are allowed to vote for nominees (that is, only directors submit nominations for best director and only editors submit nominations for best editor).
 Foreign film and documentary nominees are chosen by special screening groups made up of Academy members from all branches, and everybody gets to select best picture nominees.
+There must be at least five but no more than 10 nominees for Best Picture.
 Foreign film nominees are selected from a list of films submitted by foreign nations.
-Every foreign country can only submit one film per year.
+Every foreign country can only submit one film per year [source: 90TH Annual Academy Awards of Merit Rules].

 An Academy member can select five nominees per category, ranked in order of preference.
 For most categories, voters write in only the film title.
 For acting categories, the voters pick specific actors.
 It's up to the individual Academy voters to decide whether an actor should be nominated for leading role or supporting role.
 An actor can't be nominated for both categories for a single performance, however.
 The Academy assigns the nominee to whichever category the nominee qualifies for first.
-Producers often take out ads in Variety and other major movie industry magazines to suggest nominees for particular categories.
+Producers often take out ads in Variety and other major movie industry magazines to suggest nominees for particular categories [source: Academy Award Regulations].

-Academy members typically have a couple of weeks to submit their choices for nominees.
-Once the ballots are in, the accounting firm PricewaterhouseCoopers tabulates the nominee ballot votes in secrecy.
-Soon after, the Academy announces the nominees in an early morning press conference at the Samuel Goldwyn Theatre in Beverly Hills.
+Academy members typically have a couple of weeks to submit their choices for nominees [source: Oscars].
+Once the ballots are in, the accounting firm PricewaterhouseCoopers (PwC) tabulates the nominee ballot votes in secrecy.
+Then, the Academy announces the nominees [source: Academy Award Regulations].

-While all this is going on, production companies are sinking considerable funds into campaigning for their contenders.
+While ballots are cast and counted, production companies are sinking considerable funds into campaigning for their contenders.
 The Academy condones any efforts to get Academy members to see the films, but restricts production companies from mailing out inappropriate incentives.
 Production companies are allowed to send Academy members video copies of contender films, and to organize special screenings of their films.